gramos/panthro/README.md

 as you can see the firsts 2 calls are to https://api.rubygems.org/api/v1/ to get the dependencies fo sinatra then it needs to get the file sinatra-1.4.5.gemspec.rz and so.
-The first time that you execute this it will download all the files from rubygems a saved them into the ./cache folder but if you run ```gem install sinatra``` a few minutes after this from the other machine in the same net ( obviously you have to add the source with gem sources --add http://the-proxy-ip:9292 ), it will do all the https://api.rubygems.org/api/v1/ again, but only these ones, because it already has all the other files:
+The first time that you execute this it will download all the files from rubygems and saved them into the ~/.panthro folder but if you run ```gem install sinatra``` a few minutes after this from the other machine in the same net ( obviously you have to add the source with gem sources --add http://the-proxy-ip:4732 ), it will do all the https://api.rubygems.org/api/v1/ again, but only these, because it already has all the other files cached:

 ```